 The simple message “Be Kind” reminds us how critically important it is to recognize that everyone is fighting battles that we can’t see.
 Over the last 3 years TAF and BB have become great friends brainstorming ways to build emotional intelligence and kindness in our businesses, communities, and campuses.

-Drs.
-Richman and Koplewicz met May, 2013 at the White House’s National Dialog on Mental Health.
-The two organization are keenly aligned in their views of the brain being just another organ – one that is responsible for our memories, feelings, and behaviors – and must be cared for as such.
+Dr. Richman and Dr. Koplewicz met May, 2013 at the White House’s National Dialog on Mental Health.
+The two organizations are keenly aligned in their views of the brain being just another organ, one that is responsible for our memories, feelings, and behaviors, and therefore must be cared for as such.
 CMI has served as a resource for TAF and they are now partnering to bring you the podcast series Unraveled.

-Life isn’t always perfect, life isn’t easy, but life is good.
-The Avielle Foundation has had the pleasure of working with Life is Good kids foundation to bring the power of optimism to our community and to test the limits of the imagination by finding our superpowers.
+Life isn’t perfect, life isn’t easy, but life is good.
+The Avielle Foundation has had the pleasure of working with Life is Good Kid’s Foundation to bring the power of optimism to our community and to test the limits of the imagination by finding our superpowers.

-Few organizations have championed brain health as effectively or for as long a time as Mental Health America.
-Their leadership in the field is unparallelled- this is an organization breaking down barriers and bringing the fight out into the open.
-In April, 2017 we co hosted “In the Age of Violence”.
+Few organizations have championed brain health as effectively or for as long as Mental Health America.
+Their leadership in the field is unparalleled; this is an organization breaking down barriers and bringing the fight out into the open.
+In April, 2017, we co hosted “In the Age of Violence.”